 Recent Changes to IR35

 The 2017 IR35 reporting reform transferring the responsibility of determining employment status from workers to employers in the public sector resulted in an additional £550 million in income tax and NICs.
 Because of its success, UK regulators extended public sector employers’ classification responsibilities to private sector employers in April 2021.
 This update continues to reduce noncompliance and generate additional income tax.
 The reform extends the 2017 provisions to the following private sector employers in the UK:

 However, the 2021 IR35 updates exempt 1.5 million private small businesses meeting at least two of the following criteria:

 - Annual turnover not exceeding £10.2 million

 - Balance sheet totaling £5.1 million or less

-- Speaking with all contractors about IR35 changes
+- Speak with all contractors and agencies about IR35 changes

-- Establishing a protocol for any future IR35-relevant working relationships
+- Establish a protocol for any future IR35-relevant working relationships

 Want to learn more about how Velocity Global’s team of employment law experts can help your firm understand the IR35 changes, complexities, and other UK employment law considerations?
 Reach out to us today.